...

 In addition to the subclass 173 visa discussed, there are other Parent visa options available:

-- Sponsored Parent (Temporary) Visa (Subclass 870): This sponsored parent visa offers temporary residency, allowing parents to visit their children in Australia for up to three or five years at a time, with a cumulative maximum period of 10 years.
+• Sponsored Parent (Temporary) Visa (Subclass 870): This sponsored temporary visa offers temporary residency, allowing parents to visit their children in Australia for up to three or five years at a time, with a cumulative maximum period of 10 years.

 Each visa option caters to different needs and circumstances.
 For a comprehensive overview of all available visa options, you can refer to our Visa list page.